2015/16 saw a change in the manner that HMRC collected Class 2 National Insurance (NI) from self-employed taxpayers.

 It appears that the HMRC has occurred because their computer systems are showing that taxpayers may not be registered for Class 2 NI.
 This is because HMRC have failed to reconcile the information on their National Insurance System to the Self-Assessment System.

 HMRC are aware of the problem and are now endeavouring to correct it.

 Meanwhile, taxpayers should be made aware of the problem and check the Forms SA302 to see that the correct calculation has been made.
 If an error has been found the taxpayer should be aware that the Class 2 NI will have to settled eventually.

 If the taxpayer does not settle the Class 2 NI liability, they should remember that may not build up enough entitlement to qualify for the full state pension.

-If you require any assistance then please contact us.
+Local accountants and tax advisers, Trueman Brown, deliver vital services to small business.
+If you require any assistance, then please contact us.